Returns & refunds

 What a refund includes

-Partial refunds only cover the portion agreed for the specific issue; other components (postage, protection fee) aren't refunded on a partial.
+Every refunded component comes back to the card or wallet you paid with.
+Partial refunds cover only the portion the dispute outcome agreed; other components aren't refunded on a partial.

 Evidence we look at